-The largest apparel retail stores and chains – including American Eagle, The Gap, The Limited, Victoria’s Secret and Zumiez – all have company mission, vision and values statements intended to guide their operations.
+The largest apparel retail stores and chains–including American Eagle, The Gap, Victoria’s Secret and Zumiez–all have company mission, vision and values statements intended to guide their operations.
 These statements define their brands, their culture, and customer experience.
 Each is as unique as the merchandise and shopping experience found in their stores.

 American Apparel Mission Statement